 The lobby in your office plays an interesting role.
 It’s both the first thing visitors see, and the last thing they will experience when visiting.
 This gives it a powerful position in the customer journey, as it can set the tone for the experience that day and it can provide a final touchpoint in creating lasting brand awareness when your visitors leave.
 To capitalize on the position that the lobby can hold in the customer journey, many brands are leveraging technology to elevate the overall lobby experience.

 What does that look like?
 Well, depending on what’s desired for the space (entertainment, education) and what budget is applied toward it, these lobby experiences can take a few forms.
-They can be as simple as a single digital sign, to over the top immersive environments that makes use of custom millwork and embedded technology to create some magic.
-We’ve seen a number of interesting lobby experiences (seeking them out is something of a hobby for us), and from our visits we have compiled four favorite technology-driven elements for elevating lobby experiences.
+They can be as simple as a single digital sign, to over-the-top immersive environments that make use of custom millwork and embedded technology to create some magic.
+We’ve seen a number of interesting lobby experiences (seeking them out is something of a hobby for us), and from our visits, we have compiled four favorite technology-driven elements for elevating lobby experiences.

 1. Personalized Digital Signage that welcomes guests by name.
 If you already have digital signage in your lobby, this is a great way to elevate the touchpoint.
 A simple web interface lets you quickly type visitors’ names and have them appear on screen within seconds.
 The best part about this is that text can be animated, and otherwise treated to fit your brand through some neat After Effects wizardry.

 2. Visual canvasses that display data back as art.
 This is a really fun method of keeping content feeling fresh.
 Data that your business generates daily — weather, traffic, building occupation, noise levels, and just about any other data set that you can think of — can all feed regenerative motion visuals, bringing them to life and keeping things interesting for visitors for much longer.
 As we continue to see advances in AI, these concepts should continue to get much more interesting to experience.